If you’re planning out your dream garage or building a new house, you might wonder how big a “standard garage size” is.

 - Takes more planning and professional design

 Finally, there are carports.
-These options are just garages with no walls.
-You’ll see structural beams and a roof at the top.
-This option can be attached or detached, and it can be as large as you’d like.
+These options are just garages with no walls, having only support beams and a roof at the top.
+This option can be attached or detached and can be as large as you’d like.

 - Inexpensive option

-- Can be placed anywhere and be as large as you wish
+- It can be placed anywhere and be as large as you wish

 - Cars are not protected from theft or vandalism